-NASA will attempt today to take a sample from an asteroid 200 million miles from Earth
+A NASA spacecraft touches an asteroid 200 million miles from Earth in agency’s first sample return attempt

 “Exploration and surprise have a lot in common,” Zurbuchen said.
 “And this was no exception.”

-Ultimately, the team settled on a crater called “Nightingale” about the size of a tennis court where there is material that could be extracted by the spacecraft’s arm.
+Ultimately, the team settled on a crater called Nightingale about the size of a tennis court where there is material that could be extracted by the spacecraft’s arm.

-NASA said that it should know whether the spacecraft was able to tag Bennu by 6:12 p.m.
-Tuesday but would not know if it had successfully extracted any material for another day or two.

 While it would be a first for NASA, two Japanese spacecraft, Hayabusa and Hayabusa2, have collected asteroid samples, with the second mission to return to Earth later this year.
-Those were relatively small samples compared to what NASA hopes to collect.
+Those were relatively small samples, compared with what NASA hopes to collect.
 But Glaze said the countries are working together, “exchanging portions of each other’s samples so that we can maximize the science.”

-Scientists are also interested in Bennu because it is one of a family of asteroids that “present a hazard to the Earth,” as Ellen Stofan, director of the Smithsonian National Air and Space Museum put it in a NASA broadcast.
+Scientists are also interested in Bennu because it is one of a family of asteroids that “present a hazard to the Earth,” as Ellen Stofan, director of the Smithsonian National Air and Space Museum, put it in a NASA broadcast.

-Scientists estimate there is a 1 in 2,700 chance it could impact the Earth sometime between the years 2175 and 2199.
-That could change but NASA said it is keeping a close eye on it.
+Scientists estimate there is a 1 in 2,700 chance it could hit Earth sometime between the years 2175 and 2199.
+That could change, but NASA said it is keeping a close eye on it.